simongoricar/lastfm-extended-scrobbles/README.md

 ## 2. Usage
 ### 2.1.
 Setup
 Before running the script, you need to have a json file with your [Last.fm](https://www.last.fm/) scrobbles.
-This script currently supports the JSON output of [ghan.nl/scrobbles](https://mainstream.ghan.nl/scrobbles.html) and the improved version at [lastfm.ghan.nl/export](https://lastfm.ghan.nl/export/).
+This script can process a list of pages returned by the Last.fm API.

+The recommended way to save your scrobbles into a JSON format using the provided script in `data/download-scrobbles.py`.
+Run it with `python download-scrobbles.py --username myusername` to download your scrobbles into a JSON file in the `data` directory
+(you'll need to have the configuration file already filled out and the dependencies installed for the script to work).
+An alternative is the JSON output of a site like [ghan.nl/scrobbles](https://mainstream.ghan.nl/scrobbles.html), but data about your loved tracks will be unavailable this way.

 *lastfm-extended-scrobbles* has multiple modes of search:
 - Local music library lookup via track MBID (extremely fast once indexed)
 - Local music library lookup via track metadata (still very fast)
 - MusicBrainz track MBID lookup (not too bad)
 - YouTube search (slowest, but also only as a fallback if everything else fails)
-- If everything above fails, an entry with just the scrobble data is created (but some columns are empty)
+- If everything above fails, an entry with just the scrobble data is created (but some columns will be empty)

-If first one fails, the second method is tried, and so on.
+If first one fails to find a match, the second method is tried, and so on.
-It is therefore recommended that you link your local music library with this script.
+*It is therefore highly recommended that you link your local music library with this script if you have one.*

+Genres are looked up via Last.fm tags and filtered by the huge list of genres provided by [Beets' LastGenre plugin](https://github.com/beetbox/beets).
+Amount of genres to output is configurable via `max_genre_count` in the configuration file.
+Track genre has the highest priority, then album genre, then finally artist genres.

-Both the library location and the scrobbles file location must be filled out and saved into the configuration file at `data/config.toml`.
+*Important:* Before running, the library location and the scrobbles file location must be filled out and saved into the configuration file at `data/config.toml`
+(use the `data/config.EXAMPLE.toml` file as a template).

 ### 2.2.
 Run the script
 If you used Poetry for the install, run the script with `poetry run python analyse.py`.
 If not, use `python analyse.py`.

-The script will first index your music library and then proceed to generate a spreadsheet with the extended scrobble information.
+The script will first index your music library and then proceed to generate a spreadsheet (xlsx extension) with the extended scrobble information.
-The resulting spreadsheet will be (by default) saved to `data/output.xlsx`.
+The resulting spreadsheet will (by default) be saved to `data/output.xlsx`.

 ### 2.3.
 Maintenance and troubleshooting
 If the content of your music library changes (or its path does), you must delete the music library cache at `data/cache/library_cache.json`, otherwise the script will not work properly.